-Jen Wilson was one of the founding cohort of BE Communication Fellows, who joined and helped shape the Lab when it was established in 2013.
+Jen Wilson was one of the founding cohort of BE Communication Fellows, who joined when the Lab was established in 2013.
 She was a BE PhD student in Doug Lauffenburger’s lab, working collaboratively with Profs.
 Ernest Fraenkel and Mike Hemann on network approaches for functional genomic screens in cancer.
 Jen graduated with her PhD in May 2016.

 What are you doing now?